AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 It is possible to manipulate CSS styles via JavaScript in a variety of ways.

 To start with, you can get a list of all the stylesheets attached to a document using [`Document.stylesheets`](https://developer.mozilla.org/en-US/docs/Web/API/Document/styleSheets), which returns an array-like object with [`CSSStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) objects.
 You can then add/remove styles as wished.
-However, we're not going to expand on those features because they are a somewhat archaic and difficult way to manipulate style.
+However, we're not going to expand on those features because they are a somewhat archaic and a difficult way to manipulate style.
 There are much easier ways.

 The first way is to add inline styles directly onto elements you want to dynamically style.
 This is done with the [`HTMLElement.style`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) property, which contains inline styling information for each element in the document.
 You can set properties of this object to directly update element styles.